 Not only is it important for moms and moms-to-be to get vaccinated, but everyone who is around and cares for a newborn or young children should also get the flu shot.
-The flu shot is free for individuals mentioned above who are at risk of getting seriously ill from the virus and household members of those individuals.
-If you are a patient or visitor to BC Women’s and BC Children’s hospitals, you can get immunized at the Family Immunization Clinic or at your community clinic.
+The flu shot is free for everyone six months and older.
+You will receive an invitation to book an influenza vaccine appointment through the Get Vaccinated system.
+Register here.

 The flu is highly contagious and the virus can spread from surfaces up to 24 hours after exposure.
 It is recommended to practice regular handwashing, avoid people who are sick and breastfeeding can also help protect babies from infections.